Countly/countly-sdk-documentation/unity/next.md

 </p>
 <h2 class="anchor-heading">Consent</h2>
 <p>
   <span><code>Push</code> consent is required to use this feature.
 You will have to give consent before SDK initializes.
-You can not give or revoke<code>Push</code>consent after SDK initialization.</span>
+You can not enable or disable the Push feature&nbsp;after SDK initialization.</span>
 </p>
 <h1 id="user-location" class="anchor-heading garden-focus-visible" tabindex="-1" data-garden-focus-visible="true">
   <span>User location</span>